Skip to main content

 Payroll tax is self-assessed and you must register with each state and territory where you pay taxable wages when your taxable Australia-wide wages exceeds the threshold.

 Registration thresholds and legislative requirements for each state and territory vary.
-For information on thresholds and links to registration documentation, click on the applicable state or territory below.
+For information on thresholds and links to registration documentation, click on the applicable state or territory below, and follow the link to their separate website.
 Details will appear in a new window.

 WA NT SA Qld NSW ACT Vic Tas